 Mange in cats is caused by tiny mites that feed on skin debris, hair follicles, and tissue.
+Mange is more common in dogs than cats, but cats may get it also.
+You may see it more often in stray or feral cats, but it is good to know the symptoms just in case.
 Symptoms include loss of hair often caused by a flaky crust on the skin.
 The mites cause extreme itching and infected animals will scratch until they make themselves raw.

 Two species of mites causes this illness.
 It is believed that the cats immune system must be compromised to become vulnerable to this type of mange, it is fairly uncommon for cats to contract this type called demodex.
 Demodectic mange in cats is likely to resolve itself spontaneously.
 For severe generalized cases, long-term medication may be necessary for controlling the condition.
 Lime-sulfur dips to the affected areas may help relieve symptoms.
 In either case, the general health status of your cat should be evaluated.